 The British Airways Boeing 787 Dreamliner might not be as exciting as the new British Airways Airbus A380, but there is a stronger chance it's an aircraft in which you're likely to travel.

 It will fly from Heathrow to Toronto from 1 September and to Newark from 1 October, and Pocket-lint was invited on board to check out some of its innovations, ahead of its inaugural passenger flight

 The cabin is centred around Club World (Business), World Traveller Plus (Premium economy), and World Traveller (Economy) with each passenger sharing much of the same technology throughout the plane.

 One of the first things you'll notice is the removal of blinds from the large windows (the largest windows of any commerical aircraft) that run down the sides of the airplane.

 Don't panic that such a move might mean not getting any sleep on the red-eye back from a party-fuelled weekend in New York, because Boeing has introduced a new technology that allows you to dim the windows electronically with five graduated settings.
-The window becomes a darker and darker blue, an amazingly still lets you see outside but without letting any light in.
+The window becomes a darker and darker blue, and amazingly still lets you see outside but without letting any sunlight in.

 Other technological marvels enjoyed by all are the promise of a quieter cabin and colourful mood lighting that British Airways has preset to fit in with different moments of the flight, such as take-off or when food is being served.